Howard Community College (HCC) offers a wide range of academic pursuits and extracurricular activities for students of all ages and walks of life.

 General questions about residency and tuition classifications should be directed to the Office of Admissions and Advising.
-Inquiries regarding specific provisions for active duty military personnel and their dependents, veterans, members of the Maryland National Guard, BRAC, or international citizens should also be directed to the Office of Admissions and Advising.
+Inquiries regarding specific provisions for active duty military personnel and their dependents, veterans and their dependents, members of the Maryland National Guard, BRAC, or international citizens should also be directed to the Office of Admissions and Advising.

 Persons who have made false statements or have presented false verification in regard to residency shall be charged the higher rates of tuition and may be subject to further college disciplinary measures.
 In addition, a person may be charged with perjury in a criminal action.

 Students must provide accurate contact and legal residency information to the college and update it when a change has occurred.
 To officially change a name, address, telephone number (home, cell, work), or e-mail address, a student must complete a Change of Information Form and submit it to the Office of Records, Registration and Veterans’ Affairs.
 Proof of residency for address changes may be requested.
 The Change of Information Form is available on the college website at www.howardcc.edu/address.

 Students whose immigration/citizenship status has changed should come in person to the Office of Admissions and Advising.
 See Academic Persistence and Catalog Requirements on page 41 for information about change of learning program.